• Skip to main content

 Drug-Free Workplace

-Would you like to reduce workplace accidents, increase productivity, and lower your workers comp costs?
+Would you like to reduce workplace accidents, increase productivity, and perhaps even lower your workers’ comp costs?
 If so, then you need a documented drug-free workplace program.

 What is a drug-free workplace program?

-In an drug-free workplace employment setting, all employees are educated on, and required to adhere to, a specific program of policies and activities designed to create a safer working environment, discourage drug and alcohol abuse, and encourage the treatment, recovery, and return to work of those employees with substance abuse problems.
-The the goal of a drug-free workplace program is to educate employees about the dangers of substance abuse and its negative impact on the workplace and fellow coworkers, because when these issues are reduced or eliminated, productivity, safety, and workplace morale increase.
+In a drug-free workplace employment setting, all employees are required to adhere to a specific program of policies and activities designed to create a safer working environment, discourage drug and alcohol abuse, and encourage the treatment, recovery, and return to work of those employees with substance abuse problems.
+Statistics prove that operating a drug-free workplace deters drug use; moreover, when that happens productivity, safety, and workplace morale increase.

 A comprehensive drug-free workplace program includes: